LiteSVM Docs

 source: client.payer,

-destination: recipient,
+destination: recipient.address,

 amount: lamports(1_000_000_000n),